mautrix/docs/bridges/go/discord/direct-media.md

 # Direct media access
 _New in version 0.4.0_

+**N.B.
+Discord now requires signed expiring download links, which means this solution no longer works.** In the future, a more dynamic solution may be implemented where requests go to the bridge and the bridge and the bridge refetches the message if necessary.

 To avoid spamming your homeserver's media repository with all files from Discord, the bridge has an option to generate fake `mxc://` URIs that contain the Discord media ID.
 The media repo or your reverse proxy can then handle